Release-Candidate/Notoy-BrowserExtensions/README.md

 # ![](./images/icon_96.png) Notoy-BrowserExtensions

-Browser extensions to save the current pages URL with comments to a markdown file and/or communicate with the Notoy note app
+Browser extensions to save the current page's URL with comments to a markdown file or to the Notoy smartphone app.